Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: New velocity scaling proposal based on the equilibrium between inertia and buoyancy

 The Boussinesq approximation is not mandatory for the derivation of Eq. \ref{eqscal}.
 Indeed, for a bubbly flow, the dynamical equilibrium for the liquid phase balances at first order inertia terms (i.e. $\rho_L DV_L/Dt$) with the momentum transfer between phases.
 The later, homogeneous to a force per cubic meter, can be estimated as the void fraction times the force $F$ exerted by a single bubble on the fluid divided by the bubble volume $\mathcal{V}$.
 Hence, the momentum equation for the liquid writes at first order:

-where the pressure gradient term $p$ includes the hydrostatic contribution.
-Along the vertical direction that force F corresponds to the buoyancy on a bubble, i.e. to $\rho_L g_i \mathcal{V}$.
+where the pressure gradient term $p$ includes the hydrostatic contribution. \NOTE{The last term in eq. \ref{eqscal1} represents the momentum source for the liquid phase due to the presence of bubbles: it is written here with the force $-F$ on a bubble because of the neat scale separation between the disturbance fields (evolving over at the scale close to the bubble size), and the undisturbed fields $V_L$ and $P$ (that change over a scale of order $D$).
+Given the dynamic equilibrium of the dispersed phase, and since there is no mean vertical acceleration of the continuous phase in the quasi-fully developed region,} the force $F$ along a vertical corresponds to the buoyancy on a bubble, i.e. to $\rho_L g_i \mathcal{V}$.
 The momentum transfer amounts then to $\varepsilon \rho_L g_i$, and the Eq. \ref{eqscal} scaling is recovered by balancing inertia and buoyancy without using the Boussinesq approximation, that is without constraints on the relative velocity between phases.

 Former experimental results support the velocity scaling proposed in Eq. \ref{eqscal}.
 Indeed, in \cite{raimundo2019hydrodynamics}, we evaluated the liquid flow rate $Q_{Lup}$ in the core region of the flow that is in the zone where the mean liquid velocity is upward directed.
 Owing to the self-organization of the flow occurring in the heterogeneous regime, that region extends from the column axis up to a radial distance of $0.7R$ (that $0.7R$ limit was also identified by \cite{kawase1986liquid}).
 We have shown that, in the heterogeneous regime, $Q_{Lup}$ is independent of the gas superficial velocity.
 Instead, $Q_{Lup}$ only depends on the column diameter $D$ and it scales as $D^{5/2}$: consequently, $(gD)^{1/2}$ was identified as the proper velocity scale for the mean flow circulation.
 Equation \ref{eqscal} is consistent with that result since the void fraction is known to be weakly sensitive (if any) to the column diameter.
-In the following, we test the relevance of Eq. \ref{eqscal} for bubble columns in the heterogeneous regime by examining a number of experimental results relative to the liquid and to the gas velocities including mean and fluctuating components.
+In the following, we test the relevance of Eq. \ref{eqscal} for bubble columns in the heterogeneous regime by examining a number of experimental results relative to the liquid and to the gas velocities, including mean and fluctuating components.
 In section \ref{sec3}, we consider new experiments in which we succeeded to gather reliable statistics on bubble velocity.
 In section \ref{sec4}, we examine data sets extracted from the literature.